Breaking News | DPR launches app to tackle hoarding, diversion of petroleum products

 The application named Downstream Remote Monitoring System (DRMS) will also be deployed to check hoarding and diversion of products by marketers.

-Zonal Controller, DPR, Port Harcourt Zonal Office, Bassey Nkanga, unveiled the platform at the weekend during a two-day stakeholders’ meeting in Port-Harcourt with petrol and gas station owners including other operators in the downstream sector.
+Zonal Controller, DPR, Port Harcourt Zonal Office, Bassey Nkanga, unveiled the platform at the weekend during a two-day stakeholders’ meeting in Port Hacourt with petrol and gas station owners including other operators in the downstream sector.

-Nkanga said the platform would also help marketers to monitor activities in their filling stations include sold and available products even in their absence.
+Nkanga said the platform would also help marketers to monitor activities in their filling stations, including sold and available products, even in their absence.

-He said the DPR through the system could evaluate the quantity of available products in all the filling stations from its office on a daily business.
+He said the DPR through the system could evaluate the quantity of available products in all the filling stations from its office on a daily basis.

 He said: “DPR has developed something so that wherever you are you can monitor your filling station, see what you sold and the quantity of products available.

+“We also give you unique numbers and you can also generate your numbers.

-“With the Downstream Remote Monitoring system monitors your filling station no matter where you are.
-It will address corruption and stealing and gives you real-time storage and sales.
+“With the Downstream Remote Monitoring System, you can monitor your filling station no matter where you are.
+It will address corruption and stealing and give you real time storage and sales.

 Nkanga further said that the DPR shut a filling station for selling adulterated products and seven unlicensed Liquefied Petroleum Gas (LPG) refilling plants in Rivers State.